ESIPFed/Governance/ESIP Policies and Procedures/3.0 Business and Finance/ESIP P&P 3.7 Pass-Through Funding.md

 A.  **Pass-Through Policy**

-    a.
-Policy: ESIP is not equipped to serve as an umbrella non-profit organization.
+ESIP is not equipped to serve as an umbrella non-profit
+        organization.
 The staff and the leadership are fully engaged in ESIP business.
 Staff are not available to provide oversight for pass-through funding.
 ESIP also accepts funding from federal